adamtwynn/p5js_sketch/README.md

 ## particle.js (class)

 `constructor()`
 The constructor method is used to initialise objects created with the class.
 The following parameter are passed through the method: x, y, m, r, g, b, o and s. 'x' and 'y' passes the position of where the ellipse will be created. 'm' passes the radius of each ellipse.
 It is called mass in the class as it is used to calculate force, acceleration and velocity. 'r', 'g', 'b' and 'o' are all used to change the colour of the ellipse (red, green, blue and opacity) and s is used as a size multiplier so the user can change the size of all of the ellipses.
 All default values are set at this stage.
 I have used the `this` keyword to refer to the class itself.
-This means that whenever, I call a property of the class inside of the class, I can use the `this` keyword.
+This means that whenever I call a property of the class inside of the class, I can use the `this` keyword.
 I have also created several empty arrays in the constructor to store the mass, position and velocity of each ellipse in the sketch.

 `setRed()`
 This method is called from index.js and is used to change the value of the red property.
 A parameter called red is passed through the method which is the value of the red slider in my example.
 The default value of red is 64.